Dua Lipa’s new Versace collection is typical Barbiecore | CNN

 Lipa and Donatella Versace, the label’s creative director since 1997, began working together in 2018 after the pop sensation wore a daring leotard and denim jacket combination for her first ever Brit Award performance.
 The rest, the pair said during a press conference on Tuesday ahead of the show, was history.

 The collection — which debuted poolside at a topiary-filled villa in Cannes on Tuesday evening — was an intimate affair and timed to coincide with the world’s most extravagant film festival.
-Invitees mainly consisted of influencers and Gen Z-friendly musicians including Troye Sivan, Rina Sawayama and Peggy Gou (though F1 racer and fashion luminary Lewis Hamilton made an appearance).
-British model Rosie Huntington-Whitely was the only Cannes attendee who made it to the show as a guest.
+Invitees mainly consisted of influencers and Gen Z-friendly musicians including Rina Sawayama and Peggy Gou (though F1 racer and fashion luminary Lewis Hamilton made an appearance).
+Cannes attendees British model Rosie Huntington-Whitely and Australian singer-songwriter Troye Sivan were also spotted at the show

 The Italian fashion house has long understood that fashion is about more than just clothes.
 For the late founder Gianni Versace — and his sister Donatella — the priority has always been celebrity, spectacle and engineering moments to transcend the industry and become pop culture history.
 Who could forget the risqué emerald green jungle dress Jennifer Lopez wore to the 2000s Grammys that prompted tech engineers to create Google Image Search?

-Note: This article was updated with details about guests attending the event.